jawhiteley/mu_card_dividers_resize/README.md

 1. Extract images from input pdf file (i.e., the originals on BGG)
 2. Re-size and output to pdf

 Step 1 is performed by the R script `mu dividers resize.r`: all the relevant parameters for this step are in the R script file, not in the Rmarkdown file.
+The main result is a bunch of png files and sub-folders created in the `pdf_images` folder, including a separate image file for each divider.
+These are used byt R Markdown file to layout on a page in the desired size.

-The Rmarkdown file can run this script automatically, but you don't have to: see the comments in the second r chunk (`extract`) to disable the external script if it has already run, or enable it to do everything in 1 step.
+The R Markdown file can run the script automatically, but you don't have to: see the comments in the second r chunk (`extract`) to disable the external script if it has already run, or enable it to do everything in 1 step.

 Splitting the process into the two steps above allows you the opportunity to make any manual changes you want to the extracted images: remove some, change the order, etc.  The second step (in the R Markdown file) will automatically detect all `png` files in the `pdf_files` directory and put them all in the output file.